 The city of Saint Paul supports efforts to curtail the theft of copper wires from public infrastructure using similar strategies to catalytic converter theft which limit the ability of businesses to purchase copper wire without proof of origin.
-Wire theft from street lights and other public infrastructure negatively impacts our community, by reducing public safety for all modes of transportation and mobility but also costs the City of Saint Paul hundreds of thousands of dollars each year t to replace and repair damaged street lights. -- --
+Wire theft from street lights and other public infrastructure negatively impacts our community, by reducing public safety for all modes of transportation and mobility but also costs the City of Saint Paul hundreds of thousands of dollars each year to replace and repair damaged street lights.

-- Reform arbitration, bail, probation, and civil asset forfeiture. - Reduce sex trafficking while protecting victims and supporting survivors. - Support legislation to appropriate funding towards Cop Autism Response Education (C.A.R.E) training protocol to better meet the needs of individuals on the Autism Spectrum and build more inclusive communities. - Create mental health alternatives to incarceration for low-level offenses. - Decriminalize fare evasion on public transportation and incorporate safe and effective community-led intiatives to policing.
+- Reform arbitration, bail, probation, and civil asset forfeiture. - Reduce sex trafficking while protecting victims and supporting survivors. - Support legislation to appropriate funding towards Cop Autism Response Education (C.A.R.E) training protocol to better meet the needs of individuals on the Autism Spectrum and build more inclusive communities. - Create mental health alternatives to incarceration for low-level offenses.